TedHusted/awake/awake.md/awake.md

 “We were able to get dashcam footage from one witness, lieutenant, “says Park.
 “There is a blur on the screen, but I can’t say for sure that it was a drone.
 Even so, there are a lot of drones flying everywhere all the time.”

 “I don’t like it,” grumbles Callahan, “but the last clear chance to avoid injury was for the airbag to deploy.
-Write it up as Unconfirmed Mechanical Failure, blame the bag, and move on.”
+Write it up as Unconfirmed Mechanical Failure, blame the bag for the injuries, and move on.”

 “Then could we move on to the wheelchair failure?” asks Tate, ignoring the frown on Park’s face.
 “Essentially, it’s a single-passenger vehicle.
 The electronics can be as complicated as a car, and the best ones can cost just as much as a motorcycle.”